lakkatv/lakka-website/partials/step-5-a10.md

 Follow the following steps:

 1. Insert the SD card into your Cubieboard
-2. Connect an HDMI wire from your Cubieboard to your TV
+2. Connect a HDMI wire from your Cubieboard to your TV
-3. Turn on your TV
+3. Power on your TV
 4. Plug in an ethernet wire (optional)
-5. Plug in one of the supported joypads into a USB port on the Cubieboard
+5. Plug in a supported joypads into one of the USB port on the Cubieboard
 6. Plug in the power supply of the Cubieboard

 You should see our splash screen: